 Impact Disability: Yes Disability Impact Details: Service users: Children's social care has a statutory requirement to support children with disability as a child in need.
 Not all children with disabilities may need social care support, or be in receipt of Trust services, but those who do may be supported by an early help or social work team or specifically in the Children with Disabilities service, which would require a social work or social care staff member.
 There are currently ~600 children and young people open to the Children with Disabilities team who require a social work service.
 Looking specifically at the Children with Disabilities team, there is often times a greater requirement for funding, such as funding staff specialist training, short breaks etc. As such, cuts to services that support children with disabilities are likely to more adversely affect children with disabilities, through loss of provision (e.g. short breaks) and potentially specialist training/quality of care and support (staff and/or learning and development reductions).
 There are no plans to make any savings on the level of service provided by the Children with Disabilities service, or the core Early Help and Social Work services.
-Staff: 2.6% of the Trust's workforce are registered as having a disability.
-Disability Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Disability Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.
-When the potential impact on staff of the proposed efficiencies is known, mitigations will be considered based on information held on the relevant group, recognising that the number of staff with disabilities is likely to be higher than is registered.